ifrountas/masterflex/README.md

 `npm run build` - compiles all JS, CSS and image source files localy.

-`npm run compress` - compiles and minifies all JS, CSS and image source files in a new theme tag.
-Your theme is the .zip inside folder theme_versions.
+`npm run compress` - building a new theme tag.
+Your theme is the .zip file inside folder `/theme_versions`.